coderefinery/social-coding/talk.md

 ### The essence of version control

-- System which .blue[records snapshots] of a project
+- System which .emph[records snapshots] of a project
-- Implements .blue[branching]
+- Implements .emph[branching]
-- Implements .blue[merging]
+- Implements .emph[merging]

 ### [Git](https://git-scm.com) is the most popular version control system